Africa's Most Accessible Gorilla Trekking

 Rwanda Birding Safaris offer accessible birding spots and some of the most desirable African bird species.

-Some of the bird species in Rwanda include the Rwenzori Nightjar, Handsome Francolin, Rwenzori Turaco, Grauer’s Warbler, Blue-headed Sunbird, Grauer’s Swamp Warbler, Shelly’s Crimsonwing, Kungwe Apalis and many more.
-Learn More about Rwanda Bird Watching
+Some of the bird species in Rwanda include the Rwenzori Nightjar, Handsome Francolin, Rwenzori Turaco, Grauer’s Warbler, Blue-headed Sunbird, Grauer’s Swamp Warbler, Shelly’s Crimsonwing, Kungwe Apalis, and many more.

 Kigali Genocide Memorial has three permanent exhibitions that portray an outcome of violence.

-This is one of the best educational spots for the history of Rwanda.
+This is one of the best educational spots in the history of Rwanda.
 There are several cultural sites in Rwanda some in the different museums as well as a lot that can be learned on a visit to the Rwandese communities.
-Learn More about Rwanda Cultural Trips

 A suspension above the lush montane rainforest is the Canopy walk of Nyungwe Forest National Park, one that offers a spectacular view of the ancient forest tree tops as well as bird life and other species within.

 Nyungwe forest canopy walk is suspended 70 m high and covers about 160m long.
 To have a canopy walk experience, you take either the Igishigishigi, Imbaraga or the Umuyove trails.

 To reach the park you will be driven on a 4×4 Safari Vehicle, however, on arrival at the Uwinka visitor centre, you will walk to the canopy walk start point.

 Walking 60 meters above the forest floor could be anxiety causing for those people with height problems, but it’s worth undertaking and a remarkable experience.

 1. How much does it cost to see the Gorillas in Rwanda?